moos/wordpos/README.md

 ```
 WordPOS.WNdb -- access to the WNdb object
+WordPOS.natural -- access to underlying 'natural' module
 wordpos.parse(str) -- returns tokenized array of words, less duplicates and stopwords.
 This method is called on all getX() calls internally.

 ```
+E.g., WordPOS.natural.stopwords is the list of stopwords.

 ### Options